asadziach/backfill_my_model/README.md

 - Optional color parameter will paint the faces added and changed for easy identification.
 Color value 'Default' disables it.

-- It moves the model to origin and creates a small disk.
+- It moves the model to origin and creates a disk.
 The disk is stepped up according to step size.
 It then calculates a series of thin horizontal slices through the selection's faces

 - The intersection slices forms new edges.
 It calls 'find_faces' API on new edges.
 This creates new faces that will be used for analyzing thin walls.